How To Measure and Increase Digital Marketing ROI

 ROI Calculation

-What is a Good Digital Marketing ROI?
+What Is a Good Digital Marketing ROI?

 Typically, an ROI of 5:1 is considered pretty good in digital marketing.
 This means that for every $1 you spend, you get $5 back.
 Marketers who want to be truly exceptional though, aim for a 10:1 ratio.
 In this way, not only does it act as a mark of how well your investment has paid off, but it reflects on you as a marketer too.